charlieellington/energy-flow/pages/04-processes/User Testing Guide.md

 Most sessions happen over Zoom with a digital interface on-screen, but the framework is elastic.
 Swap the screen for a counter and the bakery itself becomes the prototype: walk, talk, and note what the customer does next.
 Same rhythm, same insights—just a different stage.

-I created this guide as a short overview for how to reun
+I created this guide as a short overview for how to run effective user tests and leverage AI to speed up as much as possible.

+---

 ### Step 1: Define Your Hypotheses